yaohwang99/yolov2-pytorch-rotated-bounding-box/README.md

 6. **Training Configuration:** Training conducted with specific configurations such as learning rate, number of epochs, and hardware specifications.

 ![Loss function](images/loss.png)
-*Figure 1: Loss function of the proposed system.*

 ![Anchor boxes](images/anchor_box.png)
-*Figure 2: Anchor boxes of the proposed system.*

 ## Results